 - The student has a job offer before applying for CPT.

-- The student is in valid F-1 status, possesses a valid passport, and has been a full-time student for one academic year in a U.S. degree-seeking program.
+- The student is in valid F-1 status, possesses a valid passport, and has been a full-time student in F-1 status for one academic year in a U.S. degree-seeking program.

 - The student is enrolled full-time during the academic year (Fall, Spring), and is in good academic standing.